radiatecode/dachartjs/README.md

 > ```
 **In controller:**

-Now we will use that dedicated class in the controller
+Now you can use that dedicated class in the controller
 ```php
 use App\Charts\MonthlyCompletionChart;